 If you got an iPhone or iPad from another user or if you are giving away your device to someone else, it makes sense to completely delete your Apple ID associated with the iPhone/iPad.
 Erasing all content and resetting the iPhone is easiest way to get the job done however, there are other methods that let you remove all traces of your Apple ID.
 Let’s check it out!

 How to Remove your Apple ID Completely from iPhone or iPad

 The Easy Method: the easiest way is to remove everything from your iDevice.
 To do this, all you have to do is go to Settings → General → Reset → Erase All Content & Settings.
-Then, Settings → General → Reset → Reset All Settings.

-Now, follow this tutorial here to remove this device from your iCloud Find My iPhone account too.
-If you are selling/giving away the iPhone/iPad, it is going to be setup as new on another Apple ID.
+Now, follow this tutorial to remove the device from your iCloud Find My iPhone account too.
+If you are selling/giving away the iPhone/iPad, it is going to be set up as new on another Apple ID.
 It makes sense to remove the device from your account.